ishansharma495/salesanalysis/README.md

 Using the ‘AVG’ function I identified:

-•	The product line with the largest VAT as ‘average tax’.
+•	The product line with the largest VAT as ‘average tax’

-•	Average sales rating test to assign a good or bad rating based on ‘average quantity’.
+•	Average sales rating test to assign a good or bad rating based on ‘average quantity’

-•	Using ‘SUM’ and ‘AVG’ functions I answered which branch sold more products than the average sold.
+•	Using ‘SUM’ and ‘AVG’ functions I answered which branch sold more products than the average sold

 <summary>
 <details>